-Command Fleet Activities Sasebo has 749 Military Family Housing (MFH) units serving the accompanied housing requirements of US Forces and civilian personnel authorized to serve "with dependents" tour in Sasebo and 5 Unaccompanied Housing (UH) buildings.
+Command Fleet Activities Sasebo has 749 on base Military Family Housing (MFH) units serving the accompanied housing requirements of US Forces and civilian personnel authorized to serve "with dependents" tour in Sasebo and 5 Unaccompanied Housing (UH) buildings (E1-E3, E4<yrs).
 Our off-base Housing Referral Service provides housing leases for unaccompanied personnel and families in the area that are authorized to live in the local community.
-In order to ease your transition, other housing support functions are provided to include the temporary loaner furniture program, off-base housing inspection, translation, lease interpretation, issue resolution, and housing showing services are some of the support programs we provide to the Sasebo community.
+To help ease your transition, other housing support functions are provided to include the temporary loaner furniture program, off-base housing inspection, translation, lease interpretation, issue resolution, and housing showing services.
+These are some of the support programs we provide to the Sasebo community.